A very important and special year.

 Reflections of the Unspeakable

-During the opening of the 2nd Bienal do Lixo, the artist presented the installation “Reflections of the Unspeakable”, composed of reflective glass surfaces that invite the audience to confront the theme of waste and excess through their own image.
+During the opening of the 2nd Bienal do Lixo, I presented the installation “Reflections of the Unspeakable”, composed of reflective glass surfaces that invite the audience to confront the theme of waste and excess through their own image.
 The work proposes a sensitive pause: to look at what we discard — and, above all, at the relationship we build with what we choose not to see.

 The event also marked the launch of the book “Mission Zero Waste”, by Cadu Pacheco, reinforcing the convergence between art, environmental education, and practical action.
-In addition to the exhibition, Debora participated in dialogue panels and led workshops, sharing her long-standing work with recycling — begun in the 1980s — and reaffirming art as a tool for awareness, transformation, and future-building.
+In addition to the exhibition, she participated in dialogue panels and led workshops, sharing her long-standing work with recycling — begun in the 1980s — and reaffirming art as a tool for awareness, transformation, and future-building.

 2025 was shaped by glass, encounters, and transformation.
 We move forward — because through glass, the future is already under construction.